buenos-nachos/time-sync/docs/time-sync/README.md

 const unsubscribe3 = sync.subscribe({
 	// This refresh rate lets a subscriber "passively" subscribe to the
 	// TimeSync.
-It does not trigger updates on its own, but it can be notified
+It does not trigger updates on its own, but the subscriber can
-	// when other subscribers change so that it can be "kept in the loop".
-If
+	// be notified when other subscribers change so that it can be "kept in the
-	// all subscribers use this interval, no updates will ever be dispatched.
+	// loop".
+If all subscribers use this interval, no updates will ever be
+	// dispatched.
 	targetRefreshIntervalMs: refreshRates.idle,
 	onUpdate: displayYear,
 });